 4. Never Left The Store

-Yes.
 If you are caught shoplifting, you can try and fight a charge by showing you never left the store in question.

 Sometimes you pick up an item from a store and then continue shopping.
 Maybe you wander into a different department, or even onto a different store floor.

 Sometimes in these cases, a security guard may stop you and accuse you of taking the item in your possession.
-But you can always assert that you did not leave the store’s premises and intended to checkout and pay for the item.
+Though you can always assert that you did not leave the store’s premises and intended to checkout and pay for the item.

 5. Surveillance Footage

-Possibly, yes.
 If you truly did not shoplift an item, you can try to see if a store has surveillance footage or security footage of the area you were shopping in.

 If the footage shows that you did not take an item (such as not putting an item in a backpack or pocket), then a prosecutor should dismiss your charges.